julien-jacob/wplingua/readme.txt

 * Simplified Chinese
 * Spanish

-If you need a language, let us know using the [contact form available on our website](https://wplingua.com/contact/), we add languages ​​as we go.
+If you need a language, let us know using the [contact form available on our website](https://wplingua.com/contact/), we add languages as we go.

-= What languages ​​are available in the plugin administration? = At the moment, the plugin is available in English, French, Spanish and Portuguese.
+= What languages are available in the plugin administration? = At the moment, the plugin is available in English, French, German, Italian, Spanish and Portuguese.
 If you want to help us translate it into more languages, don't hesitate!

 = Is it compatible with page builders? =
 Yes, wpLingua is designed to work seamlessly with most popular page builders.

 = How it works? =
-wpLingua discovers all the texts on your website, then **automatically translates** them.
+wpLingua intercepts page content and analyzes HTML and JS code.
+It discovers all texts, translates them and makes the pages multilingual.
+This approach ensures compatibility with most themes, plugins and page builders such as Gutenberg, Elementor, Divi…

 = Is it possible to edit translations manually? =
 Of course !
 Simply activate the **translation editor** on the page to make your changes.

-= Should we use a third-party API key for translations? = No it's not worth it. **wpLingua has its own automatic translation API**.

 = What is the translated word limit? = wpLingua does **not limit the translation of the number of words**.

-= Is it free? =
-**wpLingua allows you to make your site bilingual for free (1 language translated)**.
-If you want to use more languages, you can subscribe to the premium plans.

-= Is wpLingua compatible with WooCommerce? =
-Yes, the premium version of wpLingua allows you to **translate your entire store**.

 = Is wpLingua compatible with WordPress Multisite? = No, wpLingua is not compatible with WordPress Multisite